B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 in pure-Higgs phases, for instance in all phases of a Calabi-Yau model.

 To integrate out the gauge degrees of freedom it was essential to have no mixed or Coulomb branches.
 As we saw in $U(1)$ models, the existence of such branches affects even the Higgs branch image of GLSM branes.
-For other phases, the general strategy that we apply to Hirzebruch-Jung models in \autoref{ssec:HJbranesHiggs}, and extend in upcoming work, is to transport B-branes starting from a pure-Higgs phase.
+For other phases, the general strategy that we apply to Hirzebruch-Jung models in \autoref{ssec:HJbranesHiggs} is to transport B-branes starting from a pure-Higgs phase.

-In this subsection we focus on crossing a single wall, deep in that wall, far from other walls.
+In this subsection we focus on transporting B-branes through a single wall, deep in that wall, far from other walls.
 First we give a physical explanation for band restriction rules, then we justify it using the hemisphere partition function.